T-80: Pakistan

 Ukrainian exports of the T-80UD have been moderately successful.
 In 1993 and 1995, Ukraine demonstrated the tank to Pakistan, which was looking for a new main battle tank.
 The tank was tested in Pakistan and in August 1996 Pakistan decided to buy 320 T-80UD tanks from Ukraine for $650 million in two variants: a standard Object 478B and export Object 478BE.
 The tanks were all supposed to be delivered in 1997.
-After the first batch of 15 vehicles had been shipped in February 1997, Russia protested that it held the rights to the tank and that Ukraine couldn't export it.
+After the first batch of 15 vehicles had been shipped in February 1997, Russia protested that it held the rights to the tank and that Ukraine could not export it.
 Nearly 70% of T-80UD components were produced outside of Ukraine (mainly in Russia).
 Under the guise of keeping good relations with India, one of its most important military customers, Russia withheld 2A46-2 125 mm smoothbore guns, cast turrets and other technology, which forced Ukraine to make its tank industry independent.
 It developed domestic components, including a welded turret, which was in use on the new Ukrainian T-84.
 Ukraine was able to ship 20 more T-80UD tanks to Pakistan between February and May 1997.
 These 35 tanks were from Ukrainian Army stocks of 52 T-80UDs; they were built in the Malyshev plant several years before but were not delivered to their original destination.
 Their abilities were below the standard agreed by both Ukraine and Pakistan.
 The contract was completed by shipping another 285 Ukrainian T-80UD MBTs between 1997 and early 2002.
 These had the welded turret and other manufacturing features of the T-84.

 Cyprus

-Cyprus is the first foreign country to officially obtain T-80 tanks.
+Cyprus was the first foreign country to officially obtain T-80 tanks.
 Russia sold 27 T-80U and 14 T-80UK for $174 million to Cyprus in 1996.
 The tanks arrived in two batches.
 The first shipment consisted of 27 T-80U MBTs arriving in 1996, while the second batch of 14 T-80UK MBTs arrived in 1997.
 This significantly improved the abilities of Cypriot army armoured forces; their most potent tank until then was the AMX-30B2.
 New tanks gave the Cypriot National Guard the edge in a possible confrontation with the Turkish Army in Northern Cyprus.
 In October 2009 Cyprus ordered another batch of 41 used T-80Us and T-80UKs from Russia for €115 million.
 Deliveries were completed in the first half of 2011.